SETIatHCRO/gr-ata/apps/observation/README.md

 }
 ```

+Two optional parameters are also available.
+If "observation_start_timestamp" is provided, it will be the preferred mechanism to get the observation start time.  "correct_for_delay" (bool true/false) can also be added.
+If added and set to false, it will disable adding the antenna delays to the phasing routine.
+This should be set if delays are compensated for in another process such as at the SNAPs or in a GNURadio flowgraph.

 This script really only has 2 required parameters: the input JSON descriptor, and the output UVFITS file.
 ```
 usage: read_correlated_data.py [-h] --inputfile INPUTFILE --outputfile OUTPUTFILE [--check-uvfits]